nZEDb/nZEDb/docs/CodeStyle.md

 ##Changes
-* Namespace declarations should follow our license header/comments, if they exist.
+* Namespace declarations, if they exist, should follow our license header/comments.
 * Protected fields/methods are NOT preceded by an underscore. - This makes refactoring easier.
 * Functions/methods have the opening brace (curly bracket) on a new line.
 * Functions/methods should have one blank line before any return statement.